|Is Replaced By:||Not applicable|

 Taking the upper tier of the Singapore Framework as a roadmap, the sections that follow walk through the process of creating a DCAP.
 To illustrate the process we create a simple application profile that describes books and authors.
 We call this example MyBookCase.

 The purpose of any metadata is to support an activity.
 Defining clear goals for the application used in that activity is an essential first step.

 Functional requirements guide the development of the application profile by providing goals and boundaries and are an essential component of a successful application profile development process.
-This development is often a broad community task and may involve managers of services, experts in the materials being used, technical application developers, and potential end-users of the services.
-In addition to data content specialists, this process should involve at least one expert with a deep understanding of the foundation standards.
+This development is often a broad community task and may involve managers of services, experts in the materials being used, application developers, and potential end-users of the services.

 Functional requirements answer questions such as: